 - “Z-drugs” (sleeping medications)

-Prescription stimulants, such as those used to treat ADHD, are frequently abused this way, including:
+Prescription stimulants, such as those used to treat ADHD, are frequently used this way, including:

 - Amphetamine (Adderall)